 Find White keys C-D-E-F-G piano in both the right and left hand 5 finger positions.
 As you can see from the letter names and corresponding notes above or below each note, this C, D, E, F, G pattern is repeated several times here.

 There are 88 black and white keys on a full size piano or keyboard.
-It is possible to play the white keys C, D, E, F, G piano music letter sequence in that order in 8 different locations on your keyboard.
+The white keys C-D-E-F-G piano music letter sequence in that order in 8 different locations on your keyboard.
 Try it now.
 Was I right?

 Look at the grand music staff above this paragraph.
 It shows all of the white piano keys on the piano keyboard from Bass G up to High Treble G. Notice the musical alphabet of A, B, C, D, E, F and G is simply repeated up the music staff.

 Begin mastering the entire piano keyboard by starting with a C Major hand position.
 This hand position uses all 5 fingers in the right hand.
 Place your right hand first finger (thumb) on Middle C. Then place your right hand 2nd finger on D. Continue with the white piano keys C, D, E, F and G.